Quantum Walks for Chemical Reaction Networks: Preliminaries

-The first algorithm we mention detects whether the marked set $M$ is non-empty: \begin{theorem}[\cite{belovs2013quantum}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a marked set $M \subset V$ and an initial probability distribution $\sigma$ on $V \setminus M$, with the promise that either $M$ is empty or there is a path in $G$ connecting $\sigma$ to $M$.
-Then there exists a quantum walk algorithm that decides whether $M$ is empty with a constant probability of success in cost \end{theorem}
+\begin{theorem}[\cite{belovs2013quantum}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a marked set $M \subset V$ and an initial probability distribution $\sigma$ on $V \setminus M$, with the promise that either $M$ is empty or there is a path in $G$ connecting $\sigma$ to $M$.
+Then there exists a quantum walk algorithm that decides whether $M$ is empty with a constant probability of success in cost